 The warm sun beamed down, its rays transforming the smooth surface of the deep blue sea into a galaxy of sparkles.
-Majestic fjords rose up around us, stealing the scene with their craggy snow-capped peaks, lush hillsides and waterfalls that burst out of seemingly every crevice.
+The majestic Norwegian fjords rose up around us, stealing the scene with their craggy snow-capped peaks, lush hillsides and waterfalls that burst out of seemingly every crevice.

 Today, I was one of those day trippers who arrived in Flåm, Norway as many others do: by boat.
 Our Viking Cruises ship had quietly sailed overnight from Stavanger through the famous fjords, passing Sognefjord (the largest in Norway) then Aurlandsfjord which was at one time the only way to access the hamlet.

-Another way to experience the spectacle, by taking part in a fjord safari as my husband and I had the fortune of doing that sun-soaked morning.
-It only took a couple minutes of walking along the harbour to get from our boat to the dock, where we were greeted warmly by the team at Fjord Guide Service.
+Another way to experience the spectacle is by booking a Flam fjord cruise, as we had the fortune of doing that sun-soaked morning.
+It only took a couple minutes of walking along the harbour to get from our ship to the dock, where we were greeted warmly by the team at Fjord Guide Service.

 We flopped into the RIB boat, weighed down by our new outfits as our jovial guide Jorgen gave us a quick safety briefing and rundown of what to expect during our hour-long tour.
 He promised that not only would there be scenery galore, but also a chance of seeing wildlife including golden eagles, seals, porpoises, lynx and even wolverines.

 The adrenaline rush started immediately, as Jorgen expertly steered the zodiac between the fjords, zipping left and right at speeds of up to 70 km/hour to make waves and leave us shrieking with delight.
 As the cold wind pounded into us, the goggles and coveralls blocked out the chill, leaving us free to enjoy the scenery as we passed tiny farms perched precariously on the steep cliff sides.

 Just a short distance away, he pointed out what looked like a tiny house tucked high into the cliffside.
 Instead of being the home of a recluse, it turns out the hardly-accessible house is a popular bed and breakfast—so popular in fact, that there’s a two-year waitlist despite guests having to climb all the way up themselves!

-From there, we zipped past waterfall after glorious waterfall, sometimes maneuvering the boat right under it so we looked straight up at the thundering falls, feeling the spray of it on our faces as the reflection of the bright sun creating rainbows.
+From there, we zipped past waterfall after glorious waterfall, sometimes maneuvering the boat right under it so we looked straight up at the thundering falls, feeling the spray of it on our faces as the reflection of the bright sun created rainbows.

 Over the next few minutes we stared in awe as the porpoise was joined by another, and the pair effortlessly leapt out of the sea over and over again.